Mesmerizing Monaco 🇲🇨

 Our Bus from Nice, France 🇫🇷 to Beausoleil, France 🇫🇷 |

-It was September 14th, my sister's birthday when we flew from Rome, Italy 🇮🇹 to Nice, France 🇫🇷.
+It was September 14th, my sister's birthday, when we flew from Rome, Italy 🇮🇹 to Nice, France 🇫🇷.
 There were no direct flights from Rome to Monaco and the closest airport was at neighboring Nice, a beautiful city in the middle of French Riviera.

 While still on the plane, we caught glimpses of the Riviera.
 I have heard of this scenic region since I was in college and thought to myself that I would be there someday.
 Looking over from my window seat, I could say that it is indeed beautiful.